 There is so much written about this mega tourist destination in the Adriatic and yet I found the planning stages difficult.
-Initially it was a case of the best place to stay in Dubrovnik, which led to should we stay within the walls of Dubrovnik and finally what to do in Dubrovnik and would the crowds spoil the experience?
+Initially it was a question of the best place to stay in Dubrovnik and then what to do in Dubrovnik and finally would the crowds spoil the experience?

 I don’t enjoy crowded destinations and vacillated over whether to visit Dubrovnik at all.
 It was toward the end of Ten Weeks in Europe when Marty decided for me.

 Yes.
 We visited Dubrovnik and I am so happy that we did.
 Everyone should.

 What You Will Find in This Post